Cary, North Carolina: Demographics

-As of the 2020 United States Census, there were 174,721 residents of Cary residing in 62,789 households.
-The population density of Cary is 3,014 people per 1 sqmi, versus 1078.8 for Wake County and 196.1 for North Carolina.
+As of the 2020 census, there were 174,721 residents of Cary residing in 62,789 households.
+The population density of Cary is 2,949.7 people per 1 sqmi, versus 1,353.3 for Wake County and 214.7 for North Carolina.

 According to the American Community Survey, an estimated 68.4% of adults in Cary age 25 years or older have a bachelor's degree or higher.
-In addition, 97.9% of Cary's households are estimated to have a computer, and 95.2% have broadband.
+In addition, 98.6% of Cary's households are estimated to have a computer, and 96.0% have broadband.

+2020 census

 During the 1970s and 1980s, the high number of non-native-born North Carolinians moving to the town for employment in the Research Triangle Park led native-born North Carolinians to refer to Cary derisively as "Containment Area for Relocated Yankees".
 As of the 2020 Census, 28.97% of Cary's population was born in North Carolina, 77.87% were born in the United States, and 22.13% were foreign-born.

 Economy

-According to the 2020 Census, the median household income in Cary is $106,304 or $57,341 per capita.
-The percentage of Cary's residents living in poverty is 4.4%, and just 6.3% of its population under the age of 65 lacked health insurance.
-Between 2015 and 2019, the median value of owner-occupied houses in Cary was $356,400.
-The homeownership rate (owner-occupied housing units to total units) is 68.4%.
+According to the 2021 census estimate, the median household income in Cary is $113,782 or $55,710 per capita.
+The percentage of Cary's residents living in poverty is 4.4%, and just 5.9% of its population under the age of 65 lacked health insurance.
+Between 2017 and 2021, the median value of owner-occupied houses in Cary was $404,300.
+The homeownership rate (owner-occupied housing units to total units) is 66.8%.
 However, there are growing concerns about Cary's lack of affordable housing.
 Over the past twenty years, Cary has added 10,000 jobs earning $35,000 or less; however, the cost of housing has increased significantly.
 The Town of Cary says that less than 20% of its employees can afford to live in the town.
-The median rental cost in Cary is $1,246 per month.
+The median rental cost in Cary is $1,392 per month.
 The cost of living in Cary is rated at 115, with 100 being the national average.

 Notable businesses

-Notable technology companies located in Cary include ABB, Epic Games, Garmin, HCL Technologies, IntelliScanner Corporation, Lockheed Martin 3D Solutions, SAS Institute, and Xerox.
+Notable technology companies located in Cary include ABB, Epic Games, Garmin, HCLTech, IntelliScanner Corporation, Lockheed Martin 3D Solutions, SAS Institute, and Xerox.

 Manufacturers located in Cary include Austin Foods/Kellogg's which makes snack foods, and Lord Corporation which makes adhesives, coatings, and motion management devices for aerospace and automobiles.
 Cotton Incorporated is a non–profit located in Cary which conducts worldwide research and promotes the use of cotton.

 Top employers

-According to Cary's 2021 Comprehensive Annual Financial Report, the top employers in the town are:
+According to Cary's 2024 Comprehensive Annual Financial Report, the top employers in the town are: